openframeworks/ofSite/_documentation/types/ofColor_.markdown

 components.

-warning:The alpha component is ignored.
+Warning: The alpha component is ignored.

 Parameters:
 color The color to multiply.

 Returns: The new clamped color.